-"These men had been given no op-portunity to be heard.
-It seemed to me that no man in this country was so humble that he should not be given a day in court somewhere, or some time or some place, to make his defense, confront his accusers, and refute their testimony against him; and especially should soldiers have the benefit of such a bearing. aich a hearing.
-"I bolieved that this was their right
+MEN GIVEN NO SHOW.
+"These men had been given no op-pertunity to be heard.
+It seemed to the that no main in this country was so humble that he should not be given a day in court somewhere, or some time or some place, to make his defense, confront his accusers, and refute their testimony against him; and especially should soldiers have the benefit of such a hearing.
+"I believed that this was their right under the Constitution.
+I did not be-lieve that even the president, as com-mander-in-chief of the army, had power to deprive them of this right.
+"But without regard to that question I did that the some beat of the accused."

-"I believed that this was their right inder the Constitution.
-I did not be-lieve that even the president, as com-mander-in-chief of the army had power to deprive them of this right.
-"But without regard to that question I felt that they should have this op-portunity.
+to deprive them of this right.
+"But without regard to that question 1 felt that they should have this op-portunity.
 I secured it for them.
-It was a long, hard contest in the secure which resulted in the adoption of a resolution ordering an investigation.
-I spoke repeatedly in favor of the pro-portion, but the record will be searched in value to flad one word of disrespect doward anybody" from the president down to the humblest man figuring in any way in connection with the mat-ter.
+It was a long, hard contest in the senate which resulted in the adoption of a resolution ordering an investigation.
+I spoke repeatedly in favor of the pro-position, but the record will be searched in value to find one word of divergence. in value to find one word of discepted toward anyhody from the president down to the humblest man figuring in acy way in connection with the matbusiness of the government and the duties of the government multiply it will become more and more strikingly manifest that our fathers were wise in providing such a system, and that, in-stead of talking about the obliteration of state lines, we should now more than ever be careful to preserve to the states their proper rights and functions, just as we always have been zealous to protect the federal government in the ex-ercise of all the powers delegated to it, either expressly or by implication.

-ter.
-"It was with me simply a great, broad que on hand and constitutional power on the on hand and constitutional right on red other.
-It hus been said that it was an effort to secure the duties of the government multiply it will become more and more strikingly manifest that our fathers were wise in providing such a system, and that, instead of talking about the obliteration of state lines, we should now more than ever be careful to preserve to the states their proper rights and functions, just as we always have been zealous to pro-tect the federal government in the exas we always have been zealous to pro-tect the federal government in the ex-ercise of all the powers delegated to it, either expressly or by implication.
-"I believe also that our fathers were wise when they created three depart-ments of government and made them separate, independent and co-ordinate, and that the rights of each should be feedowsky protected against infingree and that the rights of each should be jealously protected against infringe-ment by either of the others.
-"This provision is of such vital char-acter and has such direct relation to the public welfare and the rights and liberties of individual citizens, that no while diamor no allored existence no public clamor, no alleged exigency, no party considerations, no personal ad-vantage of any kind, can justify or ex-cuse any man who, in the discharge of public duty, consciously disregards or violates it."
-Concluding, the senator said "We can be proud also of the honor "We can be proud also of the honor and integrity of the business men of this country.
-What they most need today is not so much an increased sur-veillance and guardianship of law as that liberty of action and trust and con-fidence in protection under the law which they always have heretofore en-toyed joyed.
+"It was with me simply a great, bread question of constitutional power on the one hand and constitutional right on the alber.
+It has been said the one band and constitutional (on the other.
+If has been sati it was an effort to secure the day.
+18 West Third South Street.

+either expressly or by implication.
+"I believe also that our fathers were wise when they created three depart-ments of government and made them separate, independent and co-ordinate, and that the rights of each should be jealously protected against infringe-ment by either of the others.
+"This provision is of such vital char-acter and has such direct relation to the public welfare and the rights and liberties of individual citizens, that no liberties of individual citizens, that no public clamor, no alleged exigency, no party considerations, no personal adparty considerations, no personal ad-vantage of any kind, can justify or ex-cuse any man who, in the discharge of public duty, consciously disregards or violates it."
+Concluding, the senator

+"We can be proud also of the henor and integrity of the business men of this country.
+What they most need today is not so much an increased sur-veillance and guardianship of law as that liberty of action and trust and con-fidence in protection under the law which they always have heretofore en-ioyed